General Education Mission

 General Education Requirements by Degree

-General Education requirements reflect a classification of courses, by discipline, designed to meet the General Education Objectives.
+General Education requirements reflect a classification of courses, by discipline, designed to meet the General Education Competencies.
 The requirements for the AA, AS and AAS degrees correspond to those established in Title 4, Chapters 14 and 16 of the NSHE Board of Regents Handbook.